Chin Lock – Jālandhara Bandha 10 key points

 - Relax the temples (side of the head, just behind the eyes), and keep the eyes and ears passive – This is Jālandhara Bandha

 Essentially, you are flexing the neck, so the chin is tucked into the suprasternal notch.
-This is the dip at the top of the sternum between the clavicles), the little concavity above the sternum at the pit of the throat.
+This is the dip at the top of the sternum between the clavicles, the little concavity above the sternum at the pit of the throat.

 According to B.K.S.
-Iyengar in his book Light on Prāṇāyama (page 105, published 2013), this bandha helps to clear the nasal passages and regulates the flow of blood and prāṇā (energy) to the heart and the endocrine glands in the neck (thyroid and para-thyroid).
+Iyengar in his book Light on Prāṇāyama (page 105, published 2013), this bandha helps to clear the nasal passages.
+And regulates the flow of blood and prāṇā (energy) to the heart and the endocrine glands in the neck (thyroid and para-thyroid).
 It protects the brain, eyes, and inner ears from the internal pressure of the retained breath.

-According to Swami Satyananda Saraswatī in his book Āsana, Prāṇāyama, Mūdra, Bandha (APB, page 474, published 2008), this practice is performed during internal retention.
+According to Swami Satyananda Saraswatī in his book Āsana, Prāṇāyama, Mūdra, Bandha (APMB, page 474, published 2008), this practice is performed during internal retention.
 Though it can also be done with external breath retention.

-When is it practiced?
+When is it practiced and for how long?

 This bandha is ideally, performed in conjunction with prāṇāyama and mūdra.
 If done on its own it would be after āsana, and prāṇāyama and before meditation.
 The duration of the bandha can be kept for as long as comfortable for the practitioner.
 Remember to maintain a count and gradually you can increase the count.
 This practice maybe repeated up to 5 times.

 If you have a stiff neck, experiment with rolling a piece of cloth, and place it on top of the collarbones.
 Hold it in by lifting the chest, rather than pressing the down with the chin.
 This can help to release tension in the throat and breathing becomes comfortable.
 Cervical spondylosis (wear and tear of the neck) should avoid this technique.
-General neck issues, vertigo, high blood pressure, although it can reduce blood pressure, long retention of the breath according to APB may strain the heart.
+General neck issues, vertigo, high blood pressure, although it can reduce blood pressure, long retention of the breath according to APMB may strain the heart.

 According to APMB it produces mental relaxation, which may aid in reducing stress or anxiety.
 It can help to aid develop one-pointed awareness.
 It’s best not to exhale or inhale until the chin lock and has been released and the head is upright.
-If at anytime this does not feel comfortable, please do not practice and stop.
-Always practice these techniques under the guidance of an experienced Yoga teacher.
+If at anytime this does not feel comfortable simple stop.